tumeryk/Tumeryk-Gen-AI-Security-Developer-SDK/docs.md

 ## How It Works

 ### User Authentication:
-- Users authenticate by sending their credentials to the `/login` endpoints.
+- Users authenticate by sending their credentials to the `/login` or `/creds` endpoints.
 If successful, a JWT token is issued and used for subsequent requests.

 ### Chat Interaction:
 - Authenticated users can access the chat portal where they can input text.
 The input is processed by a selected language model (e.g., OpenAI), and the response is displayed.
 Interaction logs are saved for future reference.

 ### Logging and Reports:
 - All user interactions are logged, including the time taken for responses from both the language model and the guard service.
-Users can view these logs on the reports page.
+Users can view these logs locally and reports on the reports page.

 ### Configuration Management:
 - Users can set and manage their configuration IDs, which determine which model or service is used during interactions.